pgEdge/spock/README.md

 Note that on a conflicting transaction, the delta column will get correctly calculated and applied.
 The configured conflict resolution strategy applies to non-delta columns (normally last-update-wins).

-As a special saftey-valve feature.
-If the user ever needs to re-set a log_old_value column you can temporaily alter the column to "log_old_value" is false.
+As a special safety-valve feature.
+If the user ever needs to re-set a log_old_value column you can temporarily alter the column to "log_old_value" is false.

 ## Conflicts Overview